tumuyan/RealSR-NCNN-Android/README.md

 If you encounter crash or error, try to upgrade your derive

 ## How to build RealSR-NCNN-Android-GUI
-download [models & elf files](https://huggingface.co/spaces/tumuyan/RealSR/resolve/main/assets.zip), unzip and put them to this folder, then build it with Android Studio.
+Download [models & elf files](https://huggingface.co/spaces/tumuyan/RealSR/resolve/main/assets.zip), unzip and put them to this folder, then build it with Android Studio.

 ```
 RealSR-NCNN-Android-GUI\app\src\main\assets\